akomis/diploma-project/README.md

 `$ python3 agent.py`
 <br><br>

+## Scalability
+The system can scale (monitoring station level) vertically as the agent can connect to and monitor a variable amount of devices, a number constrained by the monitoring station's available ports and resources.
+In addition for larger and more complex setups one can scale the system vertically by adding multiple monitoring stations.
+For the configuration of these stations one can tweak their respective prometheus and agent configurations.
+For their coordination one can change the grafana (visual layer) settings on the main monitoring station.
+<br><br>

+## Extensibility
+The agent currently supports Dobot Magician and JeVois Camera devices.
+For extending the agent's capabilities to support a different type of device one can create a device module and place it in the `device_modules` directory.
+This module should include a class that is a child of the Device class found in the `Device.py` module (`import Device`) and implements all its static fields and methods.
+The name of the class is determining the name that the agent will use to discover a device through `agent.conf`, connect to it, fetch (and inform prometheus) its attributes and finally disconnect from the device.
+The static fields that need to be implemented is the `configValidOptions` which includes all the valid fields/options a device can have in the configuration file and the `configIgnoreValueCheck` list which includes the fields that are not considered monitoring options (which enables/disables the attributes to be monitorid) and shall skip the enabling/disabling value check.
+The methods that need implementing is the _connect, _fetch and _disconnect methods.
+More specifically
+###_connect()
+Responsible for connecting to the device, initialize the prometheus metrics and other necessary device information that is vital for the use of the other methods.
+If the connection attempt is unsuccessful this method should return False, otherwise it should return True.
+###_fetch()
+Used to extract all enabled monitoring attributes for said device and update the Prometheus metrics accordingly.
+###_disconnect()
+Responsible for disconnecting the device, close any open ports/streams and remove any runtime temporary files regarding the device.

+For a practical example one can review the source code of `Dobot.py` and `Jevois.py`.
+Any runtime files needed for communicating with a device can be placed in the `runtime` directory.
+<br><br>

+## Testing
+A small manageable testing utility for the monitoring agent (agent.py) is the 'test.py' script which includes a number of functions respective to different functional or performance tests and run examples in comments.
+<br><br>

 ## DobotDllType.py Fork (DobotDllTypeX.py)
 Throughout the analysis of the Dobot API, some minor issues arose with fetching certain useful attributes, either due to typos in the API.
 Fixing those bugs to not sacrifice any wanted data led to a greater understanding of how the Dobot API works and resulted to more changes that make the Dobot API more flexible and more convenient to use.
 No functions are changed as to not break any existing implementations utilizing the official API as all changes to functiones are done through wrappers.
 For using the improved functions provided by the fork one should create a `runtime` directory in the directory of the agent with all the files provided in the Dobot Demo.
 For importing and utilizing the fork: `import DobotDllTypeX as dType`
 ### Fixes
 * Fixed `GetPoseL(api)` function, which returns the position of the sliding rail (if there is one connected to the robot), by importing the math library which is required for the needs of the function, however not included by default.
 ### Improvements
-* Created `loadX()` to replace `load()` that implements loading individual dll/so (DobotDll.dll instances) for each connected device in order to enable parallel connection with multiple dobots.
+* `loadX()` function to replace `load()` that implements loading individual dll/so (DobotDll.dll instances) for each connected device in order to enable parallel connection with multiple dobots.
 In addition to that a "connections" list is maintained by the API to include all connected devices (their dll/so).
 This function is not meant to be called explicitly.
-* Created `ConnectDobotX(port)` to replace `api = load(); state = ConnectDobot(api, port, baudrate)` for connecting to a Dobot Magician device.
+* `ConnectDobotX(port)` function to replace `api = load(); state = ConnectDobot(api, port, baudrate)` for connecting to a Dobot Magician device.
 The main improvement this change provides is that through its implementation, by utilizing the `loadX()` improvement, it allows parallel connections to Dobot Magicians and removes the need to issue it separately.
 When using the default API this model is not feasible and multiple Dobot Magicians can be connected concurrently with a switching overhead of approximately 0.3 seconds per switch.
 Apart from the performance benefits this function provides, it is also a more readable and convenient option for connecting a Dobot Magician device as all the standardized procedures are included either in the function or through default arguments.
 Example of use:
 ```
 dobot0, state1 = dType.ConnectDobotX("192.168.43.4")
 dobot1, state2 = dType.ConnectDobotX("192.168.43.5")